Azure-Samples/azure-search-openai-javascript/README.md

 1. Run `azd env set AZURE_OPENAI_SERVICE {Name of existing OpenAI service}`
 1. Run `azd env set AZURE_OPENAI_RESOURCE_GROUP {Name of existing resource group that OpenAI service is provisioned to}`
 1. Run `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT {Name of existing ChatGPT deployment}`.
 Only needed if your ChatGPT deployment is not the default 'chat'.
-1. Run `azd env set AZURE_OPENAI_EMB_DEPLOYMENT {Name of existing GPT embedding deployment}`.
+1. Run `azd env set AZURE_OPENAI_EMBEDDING_DEPLOYMENT {Name of existing GPT embedding deployment}`.
 Only needed if your embeddings deployment is not the default 'embedding'.
 1. Run `azd up` - This will provision the rest of the Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.

 > NOTE: You can also use existing Search and Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.